Nintendo Switch: Company To Make Presentations Over Two Days

 With fans waiting impatiently to hear of a legitimate first look at games, more have gone to make their own mock-ups using the Nintendo Switch box template.
 Though theirs were evidently never to be taken seriously, it shows people’s anxiousness for more news.

 Nintendo has always been one for presenting unique ideas and being different, hence why their consoles have been so different than their competitors’.
-However, it did not have the effect that that the company had desired, especially with the advent of mobile and tablet gaming.
+However, it did not have the effect that the company had desired, especially with the advent of mobile and tablet gaming.
 Nintendo’s previous console, the Wii U, were major disappointments in comparison to its Xbox and PlayStation competition.

 Extremely poor sales for the Wii U was a major factor in Nintendo suffering one of its worst financial fiscal years.
 In fact, it turned out to be the company’s lowest-selling game console, according to the Nintendo website.
-Shigeru Miyamoto, Creative Fellow at Nintendo, gave his opinion to Fortune on why the concept of the Wii U did not work out.
+Shigeru Miyamoto, creative fellow at Nintendo, gave his opinion to Fortune on why the concept of the Wii U did not work out.

 Therefore, the Switch is the company’s attempt to — in a manner of speaking — get back into the console game.
 Nintendo is hoping for better sales with the Switch than it received for the Wii U and hope its marketing will do a better job at selling the console to the market.
 It remains to be seen if the new console can change people’s minds about Nintendo with its hybrid Switch console that also acts as a handheld, giving players the capability of continuing their games on the go.
 It will release sometime in March 2017.